 Stash is an excellent choice for beginner investors keen to take control of their nest-eggs over time and wanting a helping hand at the start to learn how to build a diversified portfolio, assess expense ratios, and don’t mind paying a premium to accelerate their learning journey.

-For hands-off investors who are less keen on the proactive or self-directed approach, robo-advisory firms may be a better choice.
+For hands-off investors who are less keen on the proactive or self-directed approach, robo-advisor firms may be a better choice.